Az-Net/PAIR-A/README.md

 # PAIR-A
-A structured Framework for probing the potential sentience of Machine Systems, including Artificial Intelligence:
+A structured Framework for probing the potential sentience of Machine Systems, including Artificial Intelligence;
-PAIR-A (Psychocognitive Assimilation and Incongruity Response-Assessment)

 Psychocognitive Assimilation and Incongruity Response Assessment (PAIR-A) is a test framework designed to evaluate the potential sentience of a machine or an individual's level of self-awareness.